-During their unique work at the identification of world’s ecoregions, the experts of World Wildlife Fund have singled out a specific ecosystem – Tuamotu tropical moist forests (3).
-These forests grow (or, as in most cases, grew) on the small, low lying Tuamotu atolls, as well as volcanic Gambier and Pitcairn islands.
+During their unique work at the identification of world’s ecoregions, the experts of World Wildlife Fund have singled out a specific ecosystem – Tuamotu tropical moist forest (3).
+These forest grow (or, as in most cases, grew) on the small, low lying Tuamotu atolls, as well as volcanic Gambier and Pitcairn islands.

 Tuamotu islands are corall atolls – each of them is a stack of some 400 m thick layer of corall limestone on the top of submerged basalt plateau.

 Almost all forms of life have developed here in extreme isolation… until the coming of humans who brought lots of alien species with them and exterminated many unique species in Tuamotu islands.

 Only on three islands have survived more or less pristine examples of this ecosystem – on the unique Henderson Island, Makatea and Niau.

 Until late scientists considered that the low lying Tuamotu islands have similar fauna and flora.
 Only in the recent decades it has been discovered that these seemingly equal islands have rather diverse composition of plants and animals.